Advanced Placement (AP) Exam Credit

 Credit will be allowed toward graduation to any student submitting evidence DD 214 or DD 295 of satisfactory completion of Basic Training.
 Students with service in the Air Force, Army and Coast Guard will receive 4 units of credit.
 Students with service in the Marine Corps will earn 8 units of credit.
 Credit is allowed in accordance with the recommendation by the American Council on Education (ACE).
 Other military courses completed may earn baccalaureate credit as outlined in the Guide to the Evaluation of Education Experience in the Armed Forces.
 CI has final discretion on where these units will be applied.
-Specific information on credit earned may be found by visiting the Academic Advising website located at http://www.csuci.edu/academics/advising/articulation.htm.
+Specific information on credit earned is available on the Registrar’s Office website at: https://www.csuci.edu/registrar/transfer-credit-resources/military-service.htm.

 Credit for Military Service, Academic